Layr-Labs/hokulea/README.md

 ### Risc0 and Sp1 toolchain installation

-Hokulea takes advantage of validity proof to attest DA certificates without making rpc call to execution client.
+[Canoe](./canoe/) takes advantage of zkvm to create a validity proof that attestes the validity of DA certificates.
 The proof generation requires compiling rust code into a ELF file runnable within zkVM.
 The canoe crate in Hokulea is dedicated for such purpose.
 Canoe currently supports two backends:
 1. Steel(Risc0)